 Community engagement in new gTLD application processes.

-Application limits, either in terms of accepting in aggregate during an application “round,” or applications per applicant.
+Limiting applications in total and/or per entity during an application window.

 Coordination with other efforts

 Finally, the PDP WG is aware of other efforts related to New gTLDs that are underway within the community, particularly the Competition, Consumer Trust & Consumer Choice Review Team (CCT-RT); the PDP WG understands that coordination with other community efforts is needed to promote comprehensive solutions and outcomes.
 In addition to the CCT-RT, the PDP WG has identified the following initiatives that may have an influence on the outcomes of this WG.